-Siven Watt (@SivenWatt) is Assistant Editor at Just Security and a Legal Fellow at JUSTICE.
+Siven Watt (@SivenWatt) is Associate Editor at Just Security and a Legal Fellow at JUSTICE.

 Before joining JUSTICE, Siven completed a BA in Politics, Philosophy and History at Birkbeck College, before going on to complete the Graduate Diploma in Law at the University of Law.
 He is currently studying for an LLM in International Human Rights at the University of Law and is the recipient of the Lord Blunkett Widening Access Award scholarship; he is completing his studies online in the evenings and on weekends.